markkampe/MarkovAvailability/README.md

 and extracts the state occupancies.

 The module also includes a main routine, to process a file and generate a report.
-It also serves as a code sample.
+The main also serves as an example of how the MarkovAvail class can be used by a program.

 Files:
 	MarkovAvail.py	the Markov Availability model solution class Tires		a sample availability model
+	Tires.dict	an external data dictionary for transition rates